houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ### Proof Outline

 Our proof is a _reductio ad absurdum_ (proof by contradiction).
-Essentially, we will assume that the perfect compression algorithm exists and derive a contradiction.
-In particular, with our algorithm in hand, we will be able to build a function whose job is to return the smallest string that can be compressed to at least n bits.
-In other words, given some arbitrary number n, our made-up function will return the smallest string that can be compressed with at least n bits.
+Essentially, we will assume that the perfect compression function exists to derive a contradiction.
+In particular, with our assumption in hand, we will be able to build a function `berry` which returns the smallest string that can be compressed to at least `n` bits.
+Finally, we will build another function that yields all strings in `{0,1}*` to show that `berry` is inconsistent.
+Hence, a perfect compression algorithm cannot exist.

 ## 2. Kolmogorov Complexity